-GOAL 2 By 2029, there are fewer obstacles to offering and accessing care for people living in Adams County.
+GOAL 2 By 2029, there are fewer barriers to offering and accessing care for people living in Adams County.

-In other words: Adams County supports infrastructure improvements related to care provision and ease of access so health care systems can meet the needs of people in Adams County (including improvements to office hours, insurance coverage, and transportation).
+In other words: Adams County supports infrastructure improvements related to care provision and accessibility so health care systems can meet the needs of people in Adams County (including improvements to office hours, insurance coverage, and transportation).

-OBJECTIVE 1: REDUCE OBSTACLES TO USING TELEHEALTH SERVICES FOR PROVIDERS AND PATIENTS.
+OBJECTIVE 1: REDUCE BARRIERS TO USING TELEHEALTH SERVICES FOR PROVIDERS AND PATIENTS.
 WHO IS LEADING?
 WHO IS INVOLVED?
 Tactic A. Support Colorado Access in providing and promoting self-referral to Behavioral Health services provided through telehealth.
-ACHD: Behavioral Health, Colorado Access CFHW; IM/PVH; Community Reach Center, MDPH/CHI; Colorado Broadband Office; ACHD: Behavioral Health, Nursing Tactic B. ACHD Community Health Workers provide group and one-on- one, telehealth technology use and literacy technical assistance and support to community members to reduce obstacles to using them, increase trust in them, and increase confidence in their own ability to use telehealth services.
-ACHD: RHC, Nursing CFHW; IM/PVH; Colorado Broadband Office; ACHD: Nutrition OBJECTIVE 2: REDUCE OBSTACLES TO USING MEDICAL Transportation services for providers and patients.
+ACHD: Behavioral Health, Colorado Access CFHW; IM/PVH, Community Reach, MDPH/CHI; Colorado Broadband Office; ACHD: Behavioral Health, Nursing Tactic B. ACHD Community Health Workers provide group and one-on- one, telehealth technology use and literacy technical assistance and support to community members to reduce barriers to using them, increase trust in them, and increase confidence in their own ability to use telehealth services.
+ACHD: RHC, Nursing CFHW; IM/PVH; Colorado Broadband Office; ACHD: Nutrition OBJECTIVE 2: REDUCE BARRIERS TO USING MEDICAL TRANSPORTATION SERVICES FOR PROVIDERS AND PATIENTS.
 WHO IS LEADING?
 WHO IS INVOLVED?
-DBJECTIVE 2: REDUCE OBSTACLES TO USING MEDICAL TRANSPORTATION SERVICES FOR PROVIDERS AND PATIENTS.
+OBJECTIVE 2: REDUCE BARRIERS TO USING MEDICAL TRANSPORTATION SERVICES FOR PROVIDERS AND PATIENTS.
 WHO IS LEADING?
 ACHD: Housing Stability, RHC WHO IS INVOLVED?
 IM/PVH; CFHW; Colorado Access; Growing Home/ DRCOG (Southwest Adams/Federal Transportation workgroup); Early Childhood Partnership of Adams County (ECPAC)